Alan Matturro

-Alan Agustín Matturro Romero (born 11 October 2004) is a Uruguayan professional footballer who plays as a centre-back for club Levante, on loan from club Genoa.
+Alan Agustín Matturro Romero (born 11 October 2004) is a Uruguayan professional footballer who plays as a centre-back for Ukrainian Premier League club Shakhtar Donetsk.

 Early life

 Matturro was born on 11 October 2004 in the capital city of Montevideo to a family of Italian descent.
 His ancestors immigrated from Balvano in Potenza, a province of the Basilicata region, thus holds an Italian passport.
 In July 2021, Matturro's mother, Silvana (née Romero), died of complications from SARS-CoV-2 amidst the COVID-19 pandemic.

 Club career

 Defensor Sporting

 Matturro is a youth academy graduate of Defensor Sporting.
 He joined the club at the age of 12 as a centre-forward.

 Genoa

 On 21 December 2022, Matturro joined Italian club Genoa.

 Loan to Levante

 On 9 July 2025, Matturro joined La Liga side Levante on a season-long loan deal.

 International career

 Youth

 Matturro is a former Uruguayan youth international.
 He has represented Uruguay at 2019 South American U-15 Championship.
 He was also part of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.
 In the tournament, he received the Silver Ball award as the second-best player behind only Cesare Casadei.